 Some research has found that general distress levels following an earthquake appear to return to normal after about 12 months, but posttraumatic stress reactions do not fade until 18 months after the earthquake (2).
 The prevalence of PTSD varies widely in earthquake survivors (3).
 In adults, percentages as high as 92% have been seen (4), while in children, as many as 95% (5) and as few as 4.5% (6) have been found to have PTSD after an earthquake.
 This variability is due in large part to differing levels of trauma exposure and proximity to the epicenter of the earthquake.
 In addition, methodology differs among studies, and cultural or socioeconomic factors may also affect the types and severity of symptoms experienced by survivors.

 1993 Turkey Earthquake.
 Research found that nearly all of the survivors reported emotional reactions.
 Fear and panic were the most common effects.
 About a quarter experienced worry about family members, feelings that life was meaningless, and sadness about the dead and injured.
-The majority of the survivors stated that these emotional problems still distressed them after sixteen months.
+The majority of the survivors stated that these emotional problems still distressed them after 16 months.
 As is true after most disasters, females were particularly likely to be distressed (7).

 1988 China Earthquake.
 Following the Yunnan earthquake in China, psychiatric morbidity rates doubled in the most severely affected regions.
-These rates were seen 6 months after the disaster.
+These rates were seen six months after the disaster.
 Of note, in this rural Chinese population, much of the posttraumatic morbidity expressed itself as somatic symptoms (8).

 1995 Japan Earthquake.
 An eyewitness to the Kobe earthquake in Japan (9) reported, "Three years after the earthquake, victims are still suffering from psychological difficulties resulting mostly from living isolated lives in temporary housing."